sagarpatidar/trac-webhook-plugin/README.md

-# trac-slack-plugin
+# trac-webhook-plugin

-Plugin to announce Trac changes in [Slack](https://slack.com/) service.
+Plugin to post Trac changes to a webhook endpoint.

 ## Installation